Things to Do in Grand Junction, Colorado

 While less busy in the winter, the Grand Mesa is still popular for winter activities like ice fishing, cross country skiing, snowshoeing, and more.
 Because it has groomed nordic trails, it is one of the better outdoor destinations with snow within an hour of Grand Junction and surrounding cities.

-Best Hikes on the Grand Mesa:
+Best Hikes on the Grand Mesa

 • Mesa Lakes, 2.8 miles RT loop w/ 400 feet elevation change